Normalization for planar string diagrams and a quadratic equivalence algorithm: Computing normal forms

 \begin{proof} Again we can restrict our attention to the case of connected diagrams thanks to the reduction of Figure~\ref{fig:connected-via-boundary}.
 We construct the right normal form of any connected string diagram by induction on the number of edges.
 The initial case (no edge) is clear.

 Given a diagram $D$, there are two cases.
-If $D$ has a leaf, then we remove this leaf and obtain a diagram $D'$ with one less edge that we can inductively normalize.
+We can check in $O(v)$ if $D$ has a leaf, in which case we remove this leaf and obtain a diagram $D'$ with one less edge that we can inductively normalize.
 Then, by Lemma~\ref{lemma:growing-leaf}, we can deduce the right normal form for $D$, by inserting back the leaf at the unique spot which makes the diagram normalized.
 Such a spot can be found in $O(v)$ by applying right exchanges on the leaf as long as they are admissible.
-If $D$ does not have any leaf, then it has a face.
+If $D$ does not have any leaf, then it has a simple face.
 In that case, by Lemma~\ref{lemma:two-eliminable}, there are two eliminable edges in this face.
 These can be identified in $O(v)$ thanks to the characterization via mountain ranges.
-We can remove one of them and inductively normalize the resulting diagram.
-By Lemma~\ref{lemma:eliminable-normalized} we can then add the edge back and obtain the normal form for $D$.
+We can remove one of them, obtaining diagram $D''$, and inductively normalize $D''$.
+By uniqueness of the normal form for $D''$ and by Lemma~\ref{lemma:eliminable-normalized}, the normal form for $D''$ can be obtained by normalizing $D$ and then removing the edge.
+So the normal form for $D$ can be reconstructed from the normal form for $D''$ by adding the edge back.
 This can also be computed in $O(v)$.
 We therefore obtain a normalizing algorithm with $e$ induction steps, each of which takes $O(v)$ time, so the overall complexity is $O(ve)$. \end{proof}